legitbeep/card-game/README.md

 reac-vite-redux-query-template
 ========

-A light-weight starter kit for building React applications.
+A basic starter kit for building React applications.

 This project is bootstrapped using [Vite](https://vitejs.dev/guide/).